 Key information about the programme

-- The programme is operated by: Ministry of Culture and National Identity in Romania
+- The programme is operated by: Ministry of Culture in Romania

 - The Donor Programme Partners in this programme are: Norwegian Directorate for Cultural Heritage (RA) and Arts Council Norway (ACN)